 For related matters:

 The following is concerned with the mechanical and physical details of business letters.
-(All of the components discussed in the following are illustrated in Figure 1-1.)
+All of the components discussed in the following are illustrated in the following:

 Heading.
 The heading contains the writer's address and the date of the letter.
-The writer's name is not included and only a date is needed in headings on letterhead stationery.
+The writer's name is not included; only a date is needed in headings on letterhead stationery.

 Inside address.
 The inside address shows the name and address of the recipient of the letter.
-This information helps prevent confusion.
+This information can help prevent confusion at the recipient's offices.
 Also, if the recipient has moved, the inside address helps to determine what to do with the letter.
 In the inside address, include the appropriate title of respect of the recipient; and copy the name of the company exactly as that company writes it.
 When you do have the names of individuals, remember to address them appropriately: Mrs., Ms., Mr., Dr., and so on.
 If you are not sure what is correct for an individual, try to find out how that individual signs letters or consult the forms-of-address section in a dictionary.

 The best solution is to make a quick, anonymous phone call to the organization and ask for a name; Or, address the salutation to a department name, committee name, or a position name: "Dear Personnel Department," "Dear Recruitment Committee," "Dear Chairperson," "Dear Director of Financial Aid," for example.